-Based in Herndon, Virginia, Hughes Financial Services is a fee-only firm offers portfolio management services to both non-high-net-worth and high-net-worth individuals.
+Based in Herndon, Virginia, Hughes Financial Services is a fee-based firm offering portfolio management services to individuals.

 The family-run business works with hundreds of clients and has hundreds of millions of dollars in assets under management (AUM).